(800) 726-3953

 The Backstory

-Tipmont REMC (Rural Electric Membership Corporation) is an electric distribution cooperative, responsible for securing power supply and distributing it to your homes and businesses.
+Tipmont (Rural Electric Membership Corporation) is an electric distribution cooperative, responsible for securing power supply and distributing it to your homes and businesses.
 Throughout our history, we have been a leader among Indiana’s distribution co-ops, and we’ve become known for our innovation.
 We also have an unspoken but binding obligation to you, our members, to provide – and, when necessary, fight for – the best, most affordable electric services, today and into the future.

 Wabash Valley Power Alliance is a power generation and transmission (G&T) utility, responsible for purchasing or generating electric power and transmitting it to local distribution co-ops like Tipmont.
 It was founded by a group of REMCs that wanted to pool their purchasing power to obtain electricity for their members.

-Tipmont REMC secured the power supply for its membership by joining Wabash Valley Power Alliance in 1977, signing a 50-year, contract in effect until 2028.
+Tipmont secured the power supply for its membership by joining Wabash Valley Power Alliance in 1977, signing a 50-year, contract in effect until 2028.
 This contract gave Wabash Valley exclusive control over our power supply and the rates we pay for it.
 In 2006, we signed a new contract, similar to the original, that will be in effect through 2050.

 At the time we entered into these agreements, contracts like ours were standard.
-The extended duration of these – 40 years or more – was seen as necessary to ensure the long-term security of power supply in rural communities
+The extended duration of these – 40 years or more – was seen as necessary to ensure the long-term security of power supply in rural communities.

 In 2018, Wabash Valley asked Tipmont to enter into a new 40-year contract that extended until 2060.
 The contract essentially auto-renews every five years for an additional 40 years.
 In other words, it was designed to be a never-ending contract with a 35-year termination notice.